harrykhh/whats-up-publisher/README.md

 	`}`

 9. Oracleinforation - an array of object which includes the name, id and conntion jdbc url of the Oracle object.
+	It will use `SELECT 1 From dual` to get the response time.

 	Example:

 	`{`